Enoch79/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving all file beginning with an uppercase letter to the directory
+deleting all files in the current working directory